aneriadani762/aneriadani762/README.md

 - 💻 Hi, I'm Aneri!
 I'm a Programmer from India!!
 I like coding in Python🐍.
 - 🌱 I’m currently learning Web development.
 - 💼 I’m currently pursuing B.E in Electronics and Telecommunication.
-- 🥅 2020 Goals: Contribute more to Open Source projects.
+- 🥅 2021 Goals: Contribute to Open Source projects.
 - 💬 Feel free to ask anything, I would love to answer and help.
 - 📫 Email at @aneriadani12345@gmail.com
 - ⚡ Fun fact: I love to write.